MEET: RAISSA DOUMBIA + MATHIEU NIAMKE, The Seasoning House, Troy

 Most memorable bar or venue you have been to anywhere in the world: There was a rooftop lounge in Abidjan that we loved but I don’t think it’s there any more.

 The Dishing talks with tastemakers in the hospitality industry + trailblazers at the intersection of food, culture + art.
-Today we’re talking with Mathieu Naimke and Raissa Doumbia about ……… .
-Let’s get into it!
+Today we’re talking with Mathieu Naimke and Raissa Doumbia about moving upstate, diversity in Troy and launching a new spice range.

-SDP: We first met when I reviewed your prior restaurant, House of Seasoning, in Pittsfield.
-We stayed in touch while you hunted for space in the Capital Region and re-opened in Troy in the former Muddaddy Flats space in Troy.
-Your last space was much larger and a former tavern.
+Thanks for talking with The Dishing!
+We originally met when I wrote about your prior restaurant, House of Seasoning, in Pittsfield, Mass.
+We stayed in touch while you looked for space in the Capital Region and re-opened on 3rd Street, Troy, in the former Muddaddy Flats space.
+Your last restaurant was much larger, former tavern.
 How do you feel about the decision to move and where you are now?

-Mathieu: Our Pittsfield space was beautiful but big — almost too big for the kind of intimate, personal dining experience we wanted.
-Moving to Troy allow us to be closer to a diverse community.
+Mathieu: Our Pittsfield space was beautiful, but big — almost too big for the kind of intimate, personal dining experience we wanted.
+Moving to Troy allowed us to be closer to a more diverse community.

-SDP: You’re both from Cote d’Ivoire, Africa, and you first moved to Queens, then Pittsfield where you opened The House of Seasoning.
-Can you tell us a little of your backstory: Where did you grow up, how did you meet + did you previously work in restaurants and bars back home?
+You’re both from Côte d’Ivoire, Africa.
+You moved to Queens, then Pittsfield to open The House of Seasoning.
+Where did you grow up, how did you meet and did you previously work in restaurants and bars back home?

 Mathieu: My mother had a restaurant when I was a little boy — I don’t remember the name now.
 My father was a businessman and owned a lot of properties all over Africa and rental car businesses too.
 He helped me with the business side of opening the bar.